gloriabenoit/dxlog/README.md

 ```

 > By default, your information expires in 30 days, but this can be changed using the `--timeout` option.

-If you have access to several projects on DNAnexus, you need to choose the specific one for which you wish to see the logs.
-Please use `dx select` to do so.

 ## Usage (from command line)